List of Neighbours characters introduced in 2024: Max Ramsay

 Max accidentally pushes Holly Hoyland (Lucinda Armstrong-Hall) into the pond and she confronts him with Byron Stone (Xavier Molyneux).
 Vera Punt (Sally-Ann Upton) allows Max to move into number 32 Ramsay Street, which annoys fellow housemate Byron.
 Shane convinces Paul Robinson (Stefan Dennis) to give Max an executive assistant job at Lassiters Hotel.
 Max tells Krista Sinclair (Majella Davis) that Shane is forcing him to work in hospitality and he wants to be a mechanic.
 Krista ends Max's employment.
 Shane later buys the garage, Fitzgerald Motors, so Max can complete his mechanics apprenticeship.
 Shane tells Max to keep his reason for moving towns a secret from everyone.
 Shane leaves and asks his friends to watch over Max.
+It is later revealed that Max has fled Brisbane after targeting a member of a gangster family who spiked the drink of a friend.

-He flirts with Byron's girlfriend Sadie Rodwell (Emerald Chan) and later tells her that he likes her, which makes her extremely uncomfortable, but keeps it quiet in order to not make things awkward at home.
+Max flirts with Byron's girlfriend Sadie Rodwell (Emerald Chan) and later tells her that he likes her, which makes her extremely uncomfortable, but keeps it quiet in order to not make things awkward at home.
 Max tries to build a good friendship with his housemates by inviting Byron and Sadie to a concert, which Byron gladly accepts.
 Sadie later confronts him and tells him to cancel the tickets for her and Byron, but he ignores her request and buys the tickets anyway.
 Byron later overhears them talking about Max's confession.
 Sadie and Byron ask Max to move out of the share house, and he begins looking for nearby rentals.
-Max talks badly about Vera, behind her back, which she overhears and becomes deeply upset.
+Max talks badly about Vera behind her back, which she overhears and becomes deeply upset.
 He comes home to find Vera alone on Christmas and apologizes to her, and buys her lunch.
 Max jumps in front of Sadie after she and Sebastian Metcalfe (Rarmian Newton) are charged at by a car, and the three of them are hit.

+Max later dates Holly Hoyland who cheats on him with her best friend Sadie Rodwell's father Andrew (Lloyd Will).
+Holly dumps Max without explanation, leaving him hurt and confused.
+After Holly realises she is pregnant by Andrew, she briefly allows Max to believe he is the father, a role which he gladly accepts.
+He is devastated to learn the truth, though Max and Holly eventually make their peace.